Larmix0/lukip/README.md

 I'm personally about to start making a programming language, which I want to rely exclusively on my own code, including the testing framework.

-(It was also a nice learning experience.)
+(It was also a nice learning experience).

 ## Contributing
 I currently don't accept any contributions as this is a personal project.
 However, if you find any bugs then feel free to alert me by submitting an issue.

 ## Known issues
-* Better and more tests.
+* Better and more tests for Lukip's source.